gmantele/vollt-tap-docker/README.md

    2. To restart the previous container:

       ```bash
-      docker start taptest # , where 'taptest' has to be the chosen container name
+      docker start vollt-tap # , where 'vollt-tap' has to be the chosen container name
       ```

       All logs, backups and result files are preserved too.
 However, modifications of any configuration file will be ignore.